 Are your treatment procedures environmentally friendly?

-Whilst we use chemicals in most cases to treat and remove the Japanese Knotweed we follow strict guidelines on the quantities and dilution of chemical used.
-We never use chemical treatment for cosmetic purposes it is also with an aim to remove the Knotweed problem and protect property.
-Chemicals used do not remain in the soil for prolonged periods of time.
+Although we use chemicals to treat and remove Japanese Knotweed, we follow strict guidelines on the chemicals used.
+Chemical treatment is never used for cosmetic purposes and any chemicals used do not remain in the soil for prolonged periods.

-We do not spray unless the weather conditions are appropriate so chemical use is kept to a minimum and wash off into the soil and watercourses minimised wherever possible.
+We don’t spray unless weather conditions are appropriate, so chemical use is kept to a minimum.

-In most residential cases the cost of non chemical treatment is prohibitive and would lead to prolonged use of machinery and the removal of waste to landfill.
-We make every effort to choose the most appropriate treatment methods.
+We always choose the most appropriate treatment method.
+In most residential cases, the cost of non-chemical treatment is prohibitive and leads to prolonged use of machinery and the removal of waste to landfill.